[BoDD logo]

 Crab Prickle, Prickly Myrtle, Haggarbush

-This species produces mechanical injury (Oakes and Butcher 1962).
+This species produces mechanical injury (Oakes & Butcher 1962).

 Clerodendrum fistulosum Becc.